VueDeno/Vue/README.md

 # Vue

-This package offers app for vno server-side rendering.
+This package offers Vue for Deno.

 It's similiar to https://cdn.jsdelivr.net/npm/vue@2.6.12/dist/vue.js but for Vno